andreldm/andreldm.github.io/_posts/2018-12-03-xfce-contributor-guide.md

 Found anything interesting?
 No?
 Go back and check its signature.
 Still no?
 What about its return type?
 Yes, it returns gint which is assigned to a gboolean variable!
 How is that even possible?
 If you know a bit C, you probably know any non-zero number yields `TRUE` when evaluated in a boolean expression, consequently 0 yields `FALSE`.
 If you read that function code, you saw that it returns non-zero when something went wrong (a common pattern in C programs and libraries).
 By now it should be clear that this is the opposite of what we expect for `succeed`, 0 means no error but when converted to boolean results in `FALSE`.
 So what is the fix?
 Well, try to figure it out yourself, you have all the information needed :)

-Once you have your solution, compare it to the one provided in [Bug #10636](https://bugzilla.xfce.org/show_bug.cgi?id=10636).
+Once you have your solution, compare it to the actual [fix](https://gitlab.xfce.org/apps/mousepad/-/commit/eb8a943164aa0582c959a4cb7b3c887dc024deaa).

 #### Sharing Code